yusuftuncay/AFK-Assist/README.md

 # How to use

 1. Toggle the Alt + Tab feature on or off, depending on whether or not you want the program to switch to the game automatically
+2. Select "Randomize simulation" in the "Extra" tab if you want the application to randomize key presses
-2. Select your preferred simulation option, mouse and/or keyboard.
+3. Select your preferred simulation option, mouse and/or keyboard.
 Choose at least one option from keyboard or mouse for the program to run.
 You can choose the specific keys you want to simulate (WASD keys), and also the mouse buttons you want to simulate (left and/or right click)
-3. Choose the amount of simulations you want to perform per minute, ranging from 1 per minute to 10 per minute
+4. Choose the amount of simulations you want to perform per minute, ranging from 1 per minute to 10 per minute
-4. Select the total duration for the simulation, between 1 minute and 120
+5. Select the total duration for the simulation, between 1 minute and 120
-5. Press "Start" to begin the simulation.
+6. Press "Start" to begin the simulation.
 You can also stop the simulation at any time by pressing "Stop"
-6. A log will be available in real-time, allowing you to monitor the progress of the simulation
+7. A log will be available in real-time, allowing you to monitor the progress of the simulation

 There are also 2 preset options available for games like GTA5 and Rocket League, which can be selected for a quick and easy setup.